Actors David Schwimmer and Courteney Cox in a scene from 'Friends.'

 - On air: 1998-2006

 "That '70s Show" was a standard teen comedy but had uncanny success in developing new stars.
 Almost the entire main cast went on to have long Hollywood careers, with Mila Kunis, Ashton Kutcher, and Topher Grace among the show's notables.
 Fox, looking to bank on the popularity of "That '70s Show," even created "That '80s Show," but that show had no direct tie-ins to its precursor.
-Show creators are trying it again—this time, tying it back to the original with "That '90s Show" on Netflix.
+Show creators tried it again—this time, tying it back to the original with "That '90s Show" on Netflix, which ran for two seasons from 2023 to 2024.

 #61.
 Queer as Folk